kstenerud/dogma/v1/dogma_v1.md

    A special expression that matches the end of the data stream.
    """;

-unicode(categories: unicode_category...): bits =
+unicode(categories: unicode_categories): bits =
     """
     Creates an expression containing the alternatives set of all Unicode codepoints that have any of the given Unicode categories.

-    `categories` is a comma separated list of 1 letter major category or 2-letter minor category names, as listed in https://www.unicode.org/versions/Unicode15.0.0/ch04.pdf#G134153
+    `categories` is an alternatives set of 1 letter major category or 2-letter minor category names, as listed in https://www.unicode.org/versions/Unicode15.0.0/ch04.pdf#G134153

-    Example: all letters and space separators: unicode(L,Zs)
+    Example: all letters and space separators: unicode(L | Zs)
     """;

 uint(bit_counts: uintegers, values: uintegers): bits =